isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 **Step 2: Trials/Auditions**

-•	Attend the in-person selection trials/auditions if shortlisted.
-Only shortlisted applicants will be contacted to attend the trial.
+•	Attend the in-person selection trials/auditions if shortlisted. **Only shortlisted applicants will be contacted to attend the trial**.

 **Step 3: Trials/Auditions**